SciMed/style-guide/README.md

 }
 ```

 Eslint should be run as part of your project's default rake task.
+See [the example Rakefile](./samples/ruby/Rakefile).

 ## CoffeeScript
 Only use CoffeeScript on applications that already use it; consider writing new features on those projects in modern JS.
 You may find the following tool useful for converting JS to CoffeeScript: http://js2.coffee/